 Windows Upgrade Error Code 8007001F – 0x3000D

 If you know how to analyze log files, you need to determine the files or Registry entries that are blocking data migration.
-Usually, this error occurs when there is a problem with the user profiles.
-A Registry corruption can make Profile user entries invalid.
+Usually, this error occurs when there is a problem with user profiles.
+Registry corruption can make Profile user entries invalid.

 These specific files and profiles casing the error will be listed in the Windows Setup Log files.
 Look for “setuperr.text” file in C:\Windows.
 Open, and look for mention of user profiles.
 The log messages are in this format:

 Date/Time : 2016-09-08 09:23:50

 Component Message : Could not replace object C:\Users\name\Cookies.
 Target Object cannot be removed.

 Make sure to create a system restore point before deleting files.
 In case something goes wrong, you have a way to restore it to a working condition.